rgellison/engine/README.md

 1. Before running the application ensure you have node.js installed on your device (you may need to reboot after this step)
+2. We also need to check your host file can accpet the host connection
+   a.
+Open the start menu
+   b.
+Type Notepad.exe and press enter
+   c.
+In notepad find file and open
+   d.
+Navigate to C:\Windows\System32\drivers\etc.
+   e.
+Change the file type to open from Text Documents (_.txt) to All Files (_.\*).
+   f.
+Open the hosts file.
+   g.
+Enter the following details at the bottom of the file:

+##

+# Host Database

+#

+# localhost is used to configure the loopback interface

+# when the system is booting.
+Do not change this entry.

+##

+127.0.0.1 localhost1
+255.255.255.255 broadcasthost
+::1 localhost
+fe80::1%lo0 localhost
+h.
+Press save and follow the next instructions

 2. Clone the git at repository https://github.com/rgellison/engine.git
 3. Locate the backend folder in the file explorer and create a new file called .env this file is the environment for the database